Do you like to sing?

 My singing voice is not great, but it’s serviceable enough for the local chorale.
-Recently, we’ve been working on Beethoven’s Missa Solemnis.
+A few years back, we were working on Beethoven’s Missa Solemnis.
 Frankly, that tune is a bitch.
 Did you see page 20 in the picture?
 Absolutely no place to take a breath.
 Van Beethoven is also out of breath, but I imagine, somehow, he’s still chuckling in Vienna’s Zentralfriedhof.

 That noted, what I really want to talk about is the sound of music.
 In particular – “I” tunes – the mellifluous melodies that we hear when we hum to ourselves in our most private moments.
 Why is it that despite the fact that one is tone deaf, with no sense of rhythm, and the singing range of a doorbell, the song hummed always sounds to oneself spot on?